 Anything else I should remember?

 Getting the permit in your hands is only half the job done.
-The fist (and most important) thing that you should do right after you leave the DC office is head to a Xerox shop and get multiple copies of your permit.
+The first (and most important) thing that you should do right after you leave the DC office is head to a Xerox shop and get multiple copies of your permit.
 You will have to submit a copy of the same at every check gate you cross.

 Are you heading to Ladakh this summer?